What Is Ascites?

 Blood Tests

-We evaluate liver enzymes, kidney function, electrolytes and look for signs of infection or inflammation.
+We test liver enzymes, renal function, electrolytes and test whether there are signs of an infection or inflammation.

 Imaging Studies